SoCXin/doc/docs/arm/migration.rst

 * Pre/Post processing based on dependent sources (another target, source file, etc.)
 * Command launcher with own arguments
-* Launch command with custom options declared in :ref:`projectconf`
+* Launch command with custom options declared in :ref:`mips`
 * Python callback as a target (use the power of Python interpreter and PlatformIO Build API)
 * List available project targets (including dev-platform specific and custom targets) with a new :option:`pio run --list-targets` command